Mqtth3w/Forwarder-Telegram-bot/README.md

 ### DESTINATION
 - Start the bot.
 - To reply do reply at the message with the ID of the sender.
-- To block the sender send a message `/block <replace with sender ID>`. <!-- &lt;replace with senderID&gt; -->
+- `/block <replace with sender ID>` block the sender. <!-- &lt;replace with senderID&gt; -->
-- To unblock the sender send a message `/unblock <replace with sender ID>;`.
+- `/unblock <replace with sender ID>` unblock the sender.
-- To suspend the service send `/suspend <optionally insert here a custom sentence>`.
+- `/suspend <optionally insert here a custom sentence>` suspend the service.
 Means that when a user uses the bot, they will receive a message: "Sorry, the service is temporarily suspended. [+custom sentence]".
 So the DESTINATION will not be informed.
 Example: `/suspend I'm in vacation` then the user will recive "Sorry, the service is temporarily suspended.
 I'm in vacation".
 You can also use the suspend command to change the custom sentence, sending it again with a new sentence.
-- To unsuspend the service send `/unsuspend`.
+- `/unsuspend` unsuspend the service.
 When you unsuspend, you clear the custom sentence.
-- The command `/help` give you a link to the User guide and FAQ.
+- `/help` gives you a link to this User guide and FAQ.
-- The command `/blocked` give you the list of users you blocked (their ID).
+- `/blocked` gives you the list of users you blocked (their ID).
 This may be useful because if you update your bot's code, the blocked list will reset and start from scratch.

 # FAQ
 - Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.